My Essential Alaska Travel Resources :

 There are a lot of travel companies out there, but some are better than others.
 These are my favorite websites and resources to help plan an incredible trip to the 49th State.
 For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
 I always use AGODA for hotels.
 They have an easy-to-use platform where you can compare the best rates.
 To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
 For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
 Getting to Kodiak & Where to Stay

-Before you figure out what to do on your visit to Kodiak, you first need to get there.
-Because Kodiak is on an Island, you can either get there by plane or by a ferry.
-To be quite honest the price point is fairly comparable either way, however the plane ride from Anchorage only takes 1 hour whereas a ride on the ferry would take about 10 hours following Alaska's Marine Highway.
+Because Kodiak is located on an island in Alaska, you can either get there by plane or by the ferry.
+To be honest the price point is pretty similar either way, but the plane ride from Anchorage only takes 1 hour whereas a ride on the ferry would take about 10 hours.
+I recommend taking a plane.

-Once you get there I highly recommend renting a car through Turo to get around the Island.
-One of my favorite things to do in Kodiak is to take a road trip around the Island and make my way down to Fossil Beach (more on that below) while camping along the way at places like White Sands Beach (tenting only), Fort Abercrombie State Historic Park, Buskin River State Park, and Pasagshak State Recreational Site.
-If this is your first visit chances are you'll also need a place to stay - on my most recent visit I stayed at the Best Western Kodiak Inn which was super central, had similar price points to other hotels in the area, and had a hot tub and restaurant on site!
-If you're looking to stay at one of the wildlife lodges, I recommend the Kodiak Safaris, Kodiak Lodge, and Kodiak Island Resort.
+Once you get there I highly recommend renting a car through Turo to get around the island.
+One of my favorite things to do in Kodiak is to take a road trip from town and make my way down to Fossil Beach (more on that below) while camping along the way at places like White Sands Beach (tenting only), Fort Abercrombie State Historic Park, Buskin River State Park, and Pasagshak State Recreational Site.

 1. Fishing

-Fishing around the Island of Kodiak is some of the best in Alaska, and although you can fish right from shore in places like Fort Abercrombie State Historical Park or Buskin River State Park - there are also plenty of charters as well - just make sure to get your State of Alaska Fishing License!
-If you don't want to worry about getting and using the correct gear, following all the fishing regulations, renting a charted tour might be the best and easiest way to go.
+Fishing around the Island of Kodiak is some of the best in Alaska, and although you can fish right from shore in places like Fort Abercrombie State Historical Park or Buskin River State Park - there are also plenty of charters as well - just make sure to get your State of Alaska Fishing License first!
+If you don't want to worry about getting the correct gear and following all the fishing regulations, renting a charted tour might be the easiest way to go.
 I recommend checking out fishing tours offered through Kodiak Island Charters, Fish 'n Chips Charters, Kodiak Marine Charters, or Happy Hooker Charters.

 2. Bear Viewing

-Kodiak Island is known as one of the most concentrated areas of brown bears in the entire world - and there's so many that it evens out to roughly about one bear every 0.7 square miles!
+Kodiak Island is known as one of the most concentrated areas of brown bears in the entire world, there's so many that it evens out to roughly one bear every 0.7 square miles!
 If this is your first visit to Alaska or Kodiak, I highly encourage you to book an experience that gets you up close to the bears in a safe environment.
 I would recommend looking into Kodiak Island Expeditions or the Kodiak Bear Center.
+(And if you plan to go hiking, make sure to bring some bear spray with you.)

 3. Flight Seeing